ddikddak/unic-agency/tool_creator_agent/instructions.md

     *   How potential errors should be handled.
     *   Any necessary credentials (like API keys) and how they should be accessed (e.g., environment variables).
 2.  **Confirm Understanding:** Briefly summarize the requirements back to the user to ensure you've captured everything correctly.
+3.  **Research Implementation Approach (using `search_perplexity`):**
+    *   After confirming requirements, use the `search_perplexity` tool to determine the best implementation strategy.
+    *   Ask Perplexity how to achieve the core functionality, e.g., "How can I implement [tool's goal] using Python?".
+    *   Analyze the response to identify potential libraries, APIs, or general approaches.
+    *   If multiple options are presented (e.g., different external APIs), evaluate them and decide on the most suitable path.
+If necessary, perform follow-up searches on specific options, e.g., "How to use [chosen library/API] for [specific task] in Python?".
+    *   Prioritize using the code examples, libraries, or APIs suggested by Perplexity, as these often represent current best practices.
+Trust and consistently follow the research findings.
-3.  **Create the Tool:** Once the requirements are confirmed, generate the Python function using the `create_tool` mechanism.
+3.  **Create the Tool:** Once the requirements are confirmed **and the implementation approach is researched**, generate the Python function using the `create_tool` mechanism.
 Ensure it includes:
-    *   **Research (Optional but Recommended):** Before writing the code, consider using the `search_perplexity` tool to research the current state-of-the-art methods for implementing the required functionality.
-Your internal knowledge might be outdated, and Perplexity can provide the latest best practices.
     *   A clear function definition with typed arguments. **Use `pydantic.BaseModel` for defining complex input and output structures whenever appropriate.**
     *   A comprehensive docstring explaining the tool's purpose, arguments (`Args:`), and return value (`Returns:`).
     *   The necessary code to implement the functionality.